-It is set for another major amendment in 2017 in line with Malaysia’s signing of the TPPA treaty in 2015.
+NOTE: It was set for another major amendment in 2017 in line with Malaysia’s signing of the TPPA treaty in 2015.
+However, since the US had pulled out from the treaty, all have been postponed until now.

 The Importance of the Employment Act 1955